Web Analytics Made Easy -

 If we exclude the eradication of humanity by global voluntary childlessness, then the answer to the above question is not trivial.
 In theory there are

-- cases where an expansion of the population reduces suffering,
+- cases where an expansion of the population reduces suffering, and

 1. Introduction